 Apply these three filters consistently, and reviews stop feeling like noise.
 They become signals you can actually use.

-How to Spot a Fake Review in 30 Seconds
+How to spot a fake review in 30 seconds

 If you’ve ever booked a hotel that looked five-star online but felt two-star in person, you already know why this matters.
-Learning how to read hotel reviews quickly can save you money—and a vacation meltdown.
+Reading reviews properly saves money.
+More than that, it keeps your vacation from becoming a cautionary tale you’ll be telling friends for years.
+That gap between the photos and reality?
+It’s everything.

 Here’s what to check fast: